HTML or XHTML?

 It totally depends on your needs.
 Some people believe it to be very easy and consistent to code in its XML fashion, where everything has to be well-formed and every element has to be closed.
 Some people choose it to extend its functionality with namespaces, to use it in conjunction with MathML and so on.
 Other people might work with XHTML, not out of their own choice, but because the products they/their company use deliver XHTML.

-I’ve heard something about application/xhtml+xml?
+I’ve heard something about application/xhtml+xml

-Yes, it’s all about what MIME type goes with your code.
-For HTML, the media type is text/html.
+.
 According to W3C, the organization behind many recommendations such as HTML, XHTML etc (albeit mostly known as web standards), state in their XHTML Media Types document:

 ‘application/xhtml+xml’ SHOULD be used for serving XHTML documents to XHTML user agents.
 Authors who wish to support both XHTML and HTML user agents MAY utilize content negotiation by serving HTML documents as ‘text/html’ and XHTML documents as ‘application/xhtml+xml’.
 Also note that it is not necessary for XHTML documents served as ‘application/xhtml+xml’ to follow the HTML Compatibility Guidelines.

-What this translates to is that web browsers who can handle application/xhtml+xml should get it served that way.
-However, IE doesn’t support that media type, thus requiring you send the code as text/html to it, basically resulting in you having to deliver the pages with different media types to different web browsers, using something called content negotiation.
-By now, you probably think it all sounds like too much of a hassle, and choose to go with text/html all over.
-I mean, after all, the Appendix C. HTML Compatibility Guidelines presents the validity of serving XHTML as text/html.
+to it, basically resulting in you having to deliver the pages with different media types to different web browsers, using something called content negotiation.
+By now, you probably think it all sounds like too much of a hassle, and choose to go with text/html

 However, then you read this: